What is a Competitive Analysis and How to Do One

 How do you do a simple competitive analysis?

 If you don’t have the time for a full-fledged competitor analysis, you can easily simplify it.
-It’s still important to identify your competitors and the product, service or platform you’re looking to compare, but instead of creating a formal process, you can just look into the competitor's offerings, and make note of things that catch your eye.
-While it’s not the most thorough process, it can be a fast and easy way to see where you may be lacking in comparison to the competition.
+It’s still important to identify your competitors and the product, service or platform you’re looking to compare, but instead of creating a formal process, you can just look into the competitor's offerings and make note of things that catch your eye.
+While it’s not the most thorough process, it can be a fast and easy way to see where you may be lacking compared to the competition.

 What is the first step in a competitive analysis?